 A snap from a second overland journey through the Sudan.
 Nothing much was done on this particular day, it was hitting 50 Celsius.
 At the time permits were required to pass through the Darfur region onward to Chad.

-Even in the days using SLR roll film, I normally took 2-3 images of the same subject.
+Even in the days using SLR roll film, I took 2-3 images of the same subject.
 An SLR F2AS took these snaps.

-One street subject that's hard to ignore, are coal fired urns and ovens.
+One street subject that's hard to ignore, coal fired urns and ovens.
 I've taken countless images of red hot coals heating various cooking and chai pots.
 India is still the number one country to capture snaps like above.
-A DSLR D3 snap.
+DSLR D3 snap.

 Traveling offshore, randomly interacting with children through Asia and Africa captures images like above.
 These locals came out from all directions without hesitation forming a group snap.
 It was taken before the invention of image view, so these kids never had the chance of viewing themselves together.
 Imagine that era, people wanted to be photographed by someone they've never met or known, and probably already knew they'd never see the images taken of them.
+The 1980s was indeed the best overland travel decade.

 Eyes wide open without twitching or flinching looking into the lens.
 A super closeup snap taken in tribal lands.
 A Nikon D800 and 28mm 1.4 wide angle prime captured the shot.
-This is an example showing certain subjects have no issues with full frame cameras pointing at them under half a meter by complete strangers.
-Using positive interaction skills with subjects beforehand and courteously showing captured images to subjects is automatic procedure within the real world of street portrait photography.
+This is an example showing certain subjects have no issues with full frame cameras pointing at them under half a meter, by complete strangers.
+Using positive interaction skills with subjects beforehand, and courteously showing captured images to subjects is automatic procedure within the real world of street portrait photography.

 Shallow DOF street snap portrait, Nikon D3, 85mm f/1.4 lens @ f/1.8, 1/400 Sec, ISO 200, spot focus was on the right eye.

 Three images, three different decades.
 South America, a continent of dark past, socialist regimes, corruption, greed and coverups.
 This is the raw truth no matter how one wants to sugarcoat it.
-Travel bloggers have the habit of selling South America using common themes "so wonderful", "how amazing", but in reality it's the opposite of whatever click bait material they all use - follow the money.
+Travel bloggers have the habit of selling South America, using common themes "so wonderful", "how amazing", but in reality it's the opposite of whatever click bait material they use - follow the money.

 More colorful than lethal, a wasp spider hanging out in the Okavango Delta.
 Bites from these multi striped critters should still be avoided.
 Image was taken with a full frame DSLR D700.